-This prospectus relates to up to 592,916 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they tender their common units of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to them instead of cash.
-Boston Properties Limited Partnership originally issued these units to the selling stockholders in connection with our May 28, 1998 acquisition of a parcel of land in Montgomery County, Maryland, known as Tower Oaks.
-Each selling shareholder is a direct or indirect former owner of the Tower Oaks property.
-In connection with this acquisition, we entered into a registration rights and lock-up agreement with the selling stockholders.
-Under the terms of that agreement, the selling stockholders could not tender their units for redemption until after May 29, 1999.
-We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights and lock-up agreement.
-Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholders.
+This prospectus relates to up to 439,059 shares of our common stock that may be offered for sale by the selling stockholder.
+On August 22, 2000, we issued these shares of our common stock to the selling stockholder in connection with our acquisition of the selling stockholder's rights associated with the future development at the Prudential Center in Boston.
+In connection with this acquisition, we entered into a registration rights agreement with the selling stockholder.
+We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights agreement.
+Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholder.